Synival/Chromaphone/README.md

 **Q. How do the colors work?**

-**A.** Each pitch class (C, C#, D, etc.) is assigned a color going around the color wheel along the circle of 5ths, starting with red.
-So, C is red, G is orange, D is yellow, and so on.
-If a note is out of tune, it is desaturated; quarter-step sharp or flat notes are completely white.
+**A.** Each *pitch class* (C, C#, D, etc.) is assigned a hue, rotating around the color wheel along the circle of 5ths, starting with C as **red**.
+In other words: C is red, G is orange, D is yellow, and so on.
+If a note is out of tune, it is desaturated; quarter-step sharp/flat notes are completely white.

-An overall color is determined by mixing all notes together, weighted by their intensity.
-This is shown as a subtle background color.
-It also shifts every other color slightly towards this color to give an impression that the entire chord has a color.
-A C Major traid, for example, tends to have a shimmering gold color, made of oranges and yellows, while a Gb Major triad is a deep blueish-purple.
-Neat!
+The background color is determined by mixing all notes heard together, weighted by their intensity.
+Every individual tone color is also skewed slightly toward the background color to give a better impression of the entire chord.
+For example: C Major traids tend to have a shimmering gold color, comprised of oranges and yellows, while a Gb Major triad is a deep blueish-purple.
+Pretty!

 **Q. Why does it show so many extra notes?**

 **A.** What you're seeing are the *harmonics* produced by the instruments Chromaphone is picking up.
-Depending on the timbre of the instrument, the fundamental tone (i.e, the "real" tone) of the note may be more or less difficult to see.
-A simple sine wave should show a single note in Chromaphone, while a cello may show many more tones than you'd expect due to its rich timbre.
+Depending on the timbre of the instrument, the fundamental pitch (i.e, the "played" note) may be more or less difficult to discern.
+A simple sine wave will show a single pitch in Chromaphone, while a cello may show many more pitches  than you would expect due to its rich timbre.

 **Q. You know what would be cool?
-If it could --**
+If it could-**

 **A.** Stop.
 There a *a million things* that would be cool.
 If you'd like to see more features in Chromaphone, you'll more than welcome to contribute!